ZeratuuLL/Reinforcement-Learning/Collaboration and Competition/Readme.md

 This repository contains file realted two environments.
 [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) and Soccer in [this page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis).
 Notice that they are not identical but mostly the same.

+## Some prerequisites

-To run the python source codes or jupyter notebook, you need to first set up an environment because it uses an older edition Unity API.
+To run the python source codes or jupyter notebook, you need to first set up an environment because it uses an \textbf{older} edition Unity API.
 You can follow the instructions [here](https://github.com/udacity/deep-reinforcement-learning#dependencies).

 ## Tennis
 ### Environment Introduction